Wilmington, Vermont: Geography

 According to the United States Census Bureau, the town has a total area of 41.3 square miles (106.9 km^{2}), of which 39.4 square miles (102.1 km^{2}) is land and 1.8 square miles (4.7 km^{2}) (4.39%) is water.
 Wilmington is drained by the North Branch Deerfield River, as well as Meadow Brook, Rose Brook, Haystack Brook, Hall Brook, Ellis Brook, Beaver Brook, Negus Brook and Wilder Brook.
 It is located in the Deerfield Valley of the Green Mountains.

 There are two census-designated places in the town.
 The village of Wilmington is in the center of the town, and Chimney Hill is in the west.

+The town of Wilmington is home to Lake Raponda, a 116-acre lake with a maximum depth of 12 feet, home to fish species such as bullhead, chain pickerel, panfish, rainbow trout, smallmouth bass, and yellow perch.
+The Town Health Officer had temporarily closed the lake in July 2018 due to high levels of E. coli.
+In the summer of 2022, the Vermont Fish and Wildlife Department introduced the Eagle Lake trout subspecies of rainbow trout into the lake, as well as 10 other lakes around the state.
+In 2023, the Vermont Department of Environmental Conservation awarded the lake the "Gold Lake Wise Award".